 - Six Flags Hurricane Harbor in Oklahoma City, Oklahoma (Reopened)

-- Six Flag America in Upper Marlboro, Maryland (Theme park and water park reopened for select days)
+- Six Flag America in Upper Marlboro, Maryland (Theme park and water park reopened for select days and reopen for the 2021 season March 6, 2021)

-- Six Flags Great Adventure and Safari in Jackson, New Jersey (Drive-through safari opened May 30 and theme park reopened July 3)
+- Six Flags Great Adventure and Safari in Jackson, New Jersey (Drive-through safari opened May 30 and theme park reopened July 3, and both reopen for the season March 27)

 - Six Flags Hurricane Harbor in Jackson, New Jersey (Reopened select days)